Planning a trek to Everest? Remember these tips

 2. Mental endurance

 Besides the physical training and preparation you also need to be mentally prepared for living the life of mountains for some days.
 The adaptation to the difficult life in the hills and mountains need an enduring mental strength.
 Prepare yourself for what may come ahead in your trekking expedition.
 Accommodations in the teahouses run by Sherpa may be of decent one as compared to the accommodation in your native place.
-Small things like a toilet that may not be western-styled or maybe you have to be prepared to use the great outdoors at times or you may have to use bottles to pee during your trek.
+Small things like a toilet that may not be western-styled or maybe you have to be prepared to use the great outdoors at times .
 Be prepared for these small things and have moderate expectation in terms of physical facilities.
 However, the display of natural wonder is beyond your expectation in the Everest Base Camp Trek.

 3. Arrival info